Flaminio Scala: Personal life

-The Scala Collection
+The Scala Collections

-In 1611 Scala published the first collection of scenarios of Commedia dell'Arte plays, under the title Il Teatro delle Favole Rappresentative, also called the Scala collection.
+In 1611 Scala published the first collection of Scenarios of the Commedia dell'Arte plays, under the title Il Teatro delle Favole Rappresentative, also called the Scala collection.
 Out of the fifty scenarios, only one is considered a tragedy, nine are considered elaborate fantasies and the remaining forty are comedies.
 Scala's approach to creating was unique.
 His scenarios did not require dialogue.
 The scenarios only provide in detail the action to be done by the actor.
 It is unknown as to why Scala chose to format his work like this.
 Evidence suggests that the Scala collection may have been written to cater to both actors and recreational readers.
 Between the seventeenth and eighteenth century's collections, documentation proves that 750 canovacci have survived over time.
 The collection has been translated into English by Henry F. Salerno in 1967 as Scenarios of the Commedia dell'Arte.
 A new Italian edition edited by Ferruccio Marotti was published in 1976.
 A new partial translation (30 scenarios out of 50) by Richard Andrews was published in 2008.

 Appearance in popular culture

 Scala is represented in the 2007 musical The Glorious Ones, with book and music by Lynn Ahrens and Stephen Flaherty.
 The New York production was based on Francine Prose's 1974 novel of the same name.
 During the musical's original Pittsburgh run, Flaminio Scala was played by Paul Schoeffler.
 For the New York run, the role was played by Marc Kudisch.
 In the Canadian premiere by the Toronto Civic-Light Opera Co., Scala was played by the company's artistic director, Joe Cascone.

+Dominic Peloso published set of 211 interlinked sonnets (known as a crown of sonnets) titled "Sonnets of the Commedia dell'Arte" in 2023, based on the scenarios in Flaminio Scala's work Il Teatro delle Favole Rappresentative.

 Influence of popular culture in Scala's work

-Flaminio Scala worked with Commedia dell'Arte in the sixteenth and early seventeenth century in Europe.
-At this time, audiences were seeking out ways to cope with stress and dissociate from lives in which they felt trapped by "widespread dissimulation".
-(Schmitt, 2015).
+Flaminio Scala worked with commedia dell'arte in the sixteenth and early seventeenth century in Europe.
+At this time, audiences were seeking out ways to cope with stress and dissociate from lives in which they felt trapped by "widespread dissimulation" (Schmitt, 2015).
 Scala related much of his work to the topic of dissimulation which had become so prevalent and this connection can be seen in multiple ways throughout his work (Schmitt, 2015).